-Policy IN4 Significant additional development will not be permitted to connect to the public water supply until such time as the Water Scheme is upgraded Policy IN5 To preserve free from development the way leaves of all public water mains Policy IN6 To encourage the adoption of water saving measures throughout future development.
+Policy IN4 Significant additional development will not be permitted to connect to the public water supply until such time as the Water Scheme is upgraded Policy IN5 To encourage the adoption of water saving measures throughout future development.
 Such measures would include: water butts, low flush and dual flush toilets, low water use appliances, rainwater harvesting, greywater recycling Obj.
 IN7 To install an advanced treatment to combat ongoing intermittent bacterial contamination of the source Obj.
 IN8 To upgrade the Gowran-Goresbridge-Paulstown Water Scheme, subject to resources